NERC-CEH/observation-management-system/documentation/infrastructure/infrastructure-setup.md

 ## Introduction

 All the software currently used is designed to support multi-machine deployment through clustering.
 The only component setup in this way for this project is Cassandra.
-Kafka, Redis, and Flink are setup as single node clusters at present.
+Kafka, Redis, and Flink are setup as single node/local clusters at present.

 ## Running on JASMIN Infrastructure